Northern Ontario: Media

 Noted magazines published in the region include HighGrader, Northern Ontario Business and Sudbury Living.

 Most commercial radio stations in Northern Ontario are owned by the national radio groups Rogers Communications, Vista Broadcast Group, Bell Media or Stingray Group, although a few independent and community broadcasters are represented as well.
 CBC Radio One has stations in Sudbury (CBCS), with rebroadcasters throughout Northeastern Ontario, and in Thunder Bay (CBQT), with rebroadcasters in the Northwest.
 The French Ici Radio-Canada Première has a station in Sudbury (CBON), with rebroadcasters throughout Northern Ontario.
 CBC Music is currently heard only in Sudbury (CBBS) and Thunder Bay (CBQ), and the French Ici Musique is currently heard only in Sudbury (CBBX).

 Cable television service is provided by Shaw Cable in Sault Ste.
 Marie and virtually all of Northwestern Ontario, by Cogeco in North Bay, and by EastLink in Northeastern Ontario apart from North Bay and Sault Ste.
 Marie.

+In December 1951, CFCL went to air, broadcasting from Timmins.
+The first French-language radio station in Ontario, reached listeners from Kirkland Lake to Hearst, showcasing local talent and creating a sense of community among the widely dispersed francophone population of Northern Ontario.
+Until then greeted with enthusiasm by Franco-Ontarians who until then had heard limited programming in French over the airwaves.